Tempurity System from Networked Robotics - Frequently Asked Questions

 Networked Robotics staff is trained once a year on FDA GLP and GMP regulations and related procedures.

-A web download allows you to install the Tempurity Monitor client software on your home computer or any other computer at any time without charge.
+A download from our web page allows you to install the Tempurity Monitor software on your computer at any time without charge.

+Reaction to a power failure depends on many factors.
+Because the system sometimes collects data via direct connections the system will not collect temperature values from these monitored devices unless the device itself is powered up.
 A communications alarm will be generated after the appropriate time threshold.
 This time threshold can be set to a low value of ten minutes.
-Reaction to a power failure depends on many factors.
-Because the system sometimes collects data via direct connections the system will not collect temperature values from these monitored devices unless the device itself is powered up.
 Although temperatures and other data types are not known to be out-of-range during this period the system will still issue alarm notifications, e-mail, text messages, and voice when there is an inability to obtain data from the monitored device as expected.
 The Tempurity Server and Monitor, and sometimes your corporate mail server must be operational in order for this function to occur.
 This may mean that power backup is needed on the relevant computer(s) and network equipment.
 Redundant monitoring is also possible with Tempurity and these can be off-site.
-Two or more Tempurity Server can collect temperatures from the same population of monitored devices for enhanced reliability.
+Two or more Tempurity Servers can collect temperatures from the same population of monitored devices for enhanced reliability.
+There is no limit on redundancy.
+You could create as many redundant Tempurity Servers as you wish.

-The Tempurity System is designed for flexibility – to move to anywhere there is a network connection.
-In most cases there are no steps needed to resume collection- just plug in the NTMS network hardware in to an active network port at the new location.
-In some cases, depending on how your organization’s network manager has defined subnetworks, the NTMS device must be configured with a new IP address.
-In this case the collector (Tempurity Server) must also be reconfigured.
+The Tempurity System is designed for flexibility.
+In most cases there are no steps needed to resume collection- just plug in the NTMS network hardware in to an active network port or connect to wireless routers at the new location.
+If the freezer is moving to a new building, depending on how your organization’s network manager has defined subnetworks, the NTMS device may need to be configured with a new IP address.
+In this case the collector (Tempurity Server) must also be reconfigured to collect from the new IP address.
+In most cases you already have the network infrastructure you need to collect data from the new location.

 The NTMS hardware is capable of operating inside a refrigerator.
-If network is available inside the freezer the NTMS can operate with full function.
+If network is available inside the freezer the NTMS can operate with full function at low temperatures.

 Tempurity's temperature data is stored on the Tempurity Server - the computer running the Tempurity Server software.

-An individual can never modify data through the Tempurity System.
-There are no facilities through Tempurity for changing data.
-Checksum files provide the capability to detect altered data.
+Data can not be modified or deleted through the Tempurity System.
+Integrity files provide the capability to detect altered data.

 Approximately 100Mb per year for 40 monitored devices.